 We have much more to say about this in our blog post, "Is the Bible True?
 Incredible Proof That We Can Trust the Bible".

-1. How do we know the letters of the New Testament were written in the 1st century AD?
-Some people say these documents were written hundreds of years after Jesus' death and resurrection. (which was around 30 AD).
+1. EARLY WRITING - How do we know the letters of the New Testament were written in the 1st century AD?

-2. How do we know that the New Testament documents, written down in the 1st century AD, actually happened?
-Why should we think these events were true?
+2. ACCURATE WRITING - How do we know that the New Testament documents, written down in the 1st century AD, actually happened?

-3. How do we know the version of the New Testament we read today in our Bibles is the same one written back in the 1st century AD?
-Do we have accurate copies passed down after these 2,000 years?
+3. ACCURATE COPIES - How do we know the version of the New Testament we read today in our Bibles is the same one written back in the 1st century AD?

 The early church fathers (these were the disciples OF the disciples who lived in the 1st and 2nd century AD) quoted from these New Testament documents.